geraintp/lamg/content/collections/pages/events.md

         content:
           -
             type: text
-            text: 'Depending on the time of the year, we will operate a weekly observed ride event, provided by our training team and typically hosted/started from McDonald''s at Wall Island, Lichfield.
+            text: "Depending on the time of the year, we will operate a weekly observed ride event, provided by our training team and typically hosted/started from McDonald's at Wall Island, Lichfield.
 During BST, we operate on Monday evenings; during GMT we operate on Saturday mornings.
-New and existing members are welcome to attend these events to further their progression - never stop learning! '
+New and existing members are welcome to attend these events to further their progression - never stop learning!"
-      -
-        type: heading
-        attrs:
-          level: 3
-        content:
-          -
-            type: text
-            text: 'Staffordshire Biker Breakfasts'
-      -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: 'During the riding season, we work alongside Staffordshire Safer Roads Partnership at the Biker Breakfast events throughout Staffordshire.
-These are extremely popular events with plenty of vendors and things to see and do. '
       -
         type: heading
         attrs: